akeneo/pim-api-docs/content/apps/catalogs.md

 ### Step 3: Get products using catalogs

-Once you have an enabled catalog, you can paginate the corresponding product UUIDs using this [endpoint](/api-reference.html#Appcatalogproduct).
+Once you have an enabled catalog, you can paginate the corresponding products using this [endpoint](/api-reference.html#get_app_catalog_products).

 ### Next steps
 - Learn [how to use the product mapping feature](/getting-started/synchronize-pim-products-6x/welcome.html)